drowe67/codec2/README.md

 Feature Requests can be submitted via GitHub Issues.

 Before writing any code or submitting a PR - **please discuss** the PR with developers by raising a GitHub Issue.
-We would like to use your idea or skills, but it must be directed in ways that move this project forward.
-We have many years of experience and a carefully considered plan for Codec 2 development, and can guide you on work that that will most benefit this project.
+We have many years of experience and a carefully considered plan for Codec 2 development, and can guide you on work that will most benefit this project.

 ## Ports to non gcc/C99 Compilers